winitzki/scall/tutorial/programming_dhall.md

 For example, the union type `< X : Natural | Y >` has values written either as `< X : Natural | Y >.X 123` or `< X : Natural | Y >.Y`.
 Both these values have type `< X : Natural | Y >`.

-Union types are "structural": two union types are distinguished only via their constructor names and types, and constructors are unordered.
+It is important that Dhall's union types are "structural": two union types are distinguished only via their constructor names and types, and constructors are unordered.
 For instance, the union types `< X : Natural | Y >` and `< Y | X : Natural >` are the same, while the types `< X : Natural | Y >` and `< X : Text | Y : Natural >` are different and unrelated.
-There is no way of assigning a permanent unique name to the union type itself, as it is done in Haskell and Scala to distinguish that union type from others.
+There is no way of assigning a permanent unique name to the union type itself, as it is done in OCaml, Haskell, and Scala to distinguish that union type from others.

 For convenience, a Dhall program may define local names for types, for example: